andrew/ultimate-awesome/README.md

 - [awesome-search-engines](https://github.com/naphteine/awesome-search-engines) - Simple list of all kinds of search engines.
 - [awesome-digitization](https://github.com/ndlrf-rnd/awesome-digitization) - A list of list of resources related to heritage digitization priograms tech.
 - [awesome-neuchatbot](https://github.com/NEUChatbot/awesome-neuchatbot) - Series of documents for chatbot development.
+- [go-awesome](https://github.com/NightKari/go-awesome) - Go language excellent resource arrangement, to accelerate the implementation of the project.
 - [awesome-developer-swag](https://github.com/niklaskappler/awesome-developer-swag) - A curated list of tshirts, stickers and swags available for developers 🧑‍💻.
 - [awesome-articles-list](https://github.com/nikolaiborisik/awesome-articles-list) - List of article that can be recommended to read.
 - [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
+- [awesome-webrtc](https://github.com/nuzulul/awesome-webrtc) - Community list of awesome projects, apps, tools, libraries and more related to WebRTC.
 - [awesome-silicon-plugins](https://github.com/oiwn/awesome-silicon-plugins) - Plugins with support of apple silicon SoC (m1 etc).
 - [awesome-llm-cognitive-architectures](https://github.com/ojrlopez27/awesome-llm-cognitive-architectures) - Integration of LLM and Cognitive Architectures.
 - [awesome-boilerplate](https://github.com/OzanAkdal/awesome-boilerplate) - 🎉 A curated list of awesome project boilerplates.
 - [awesome-macos](https://github.com/paikwiki/awesome-macos) - My app list for macOS.
+- [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome-webtools](https://github.com/pascalwengerter/awesome-webtools) - A collection of neat and small helpers I use for creating stuff online.
 - [awesome-miniatures-painting](https://github.com/pierreant-p/awesome-miniatures-painting) - A curated collection of awesome miniatures painting resources.
 - [awesome-minecraft](https://github.com/pokeball99/awesome-minecraft) - Finally, an awesome-minecraft for the Minecraft lovers out there!.